ms1963/RaspiPiPico-PIO-Trafficlight-Example/README.md

 # PIO-Beispiel

-Example to build a trafficlight control with Raspberry Pi Pico and its PIO hardware
+Example to build a trafficlight control with Raspberry Pi Pico and its PIO hardware.

+Prerequisite: You have installed the PICO-SDK and all necessary tools for Raspberry Pi Pico on your system.

-You may copy the directory structure to your own system and adapt the PDK-SDK-PATH to the CMake-files.
+You may copy the directory structure to your own system and adapt the PDK-SDK-PATH to the CMake-files or set the enviroment variable PICO_SDK_PATH.
-Then whinin PIOBeispiel you may just call cmake . && make
+Then within the PIO-Beispiel folder you may just call: cmake . && make

 The Example Circuit assumes there is a white  LED on GPIO17   ; can be left out, it just signals new red phase in the unoptimized version.